jonathanforking/fling-swipe/README.md

-# fling-swipe
+# General

-This is a small and self-contained typescript implementation of the 'swipe' gesture.
-It also features 'fling' support, which triggers registered callbacks when the cursor movement meets a speed threshold (rather than distance).
+fling-swipe is a small and self-contained typescript implementation of the 'swipe' gesture.
+It also features 'fling' support, which triggers registered callbacks when the finger movement meets a speed threshold (rather than distance).

+Note that this doesn't provide ready-to-use components, but a logical building block to create your own.

 ## Installation